 Many universities provide short-term internship funding - a good way to begin the process is to explore your own university on any internship program that can support you working at Durham University.
 You may also self-fund your visit.
 The living cost at Durham is affordable, and Durham University may wave the bench fees/administration fees for outstanding applicants.

-My past academic visitors have learned and achieved a lot.
-Shoujiang Xu, a Lecturer in China having his sabbatical, began his research in artificial intelligence with me and published a journal paper.
-This has motivated him to pursue his PhD afterwards.
+My past academic visitors have achieved a lot.
 Dr Yuan Hu had a PhD in transportation.
-He picked up advanced machine learning knowledge with me for developing self-driving vehicles and submitted a journal to IET ITS.
-Prof. Samiran Chattopadhyay, a Professor in India, is going to visit my team for a year as a Visiting Fellow to develop some research grant proposals.
+He picked up advanced machine learning knowledge for developing self-driving vehicles and published his research in IET ITS.
+Shoujiang Xu, a Lecturer in China having his sabbatical, began his research in artificial intelligence and published a journal paper.
+Prof. Samiran Chattopadhyay, a Professor in India, will visit my team for a year as a Visiting Fellow to develop some research grant proposals.